openstack/i18n/doc/source/sig_chair.rst

 I18n Core Team
 --------------

-The PTL is supported in the work by the `I18n core team <https://review.opendev.org/#/admin/groups/1132,members>`__.
+The SIG Chair is supported in the work by the `I18n core team <https://review.opendev.org/#/admin/groups/1132,members>`__.
-He designates such kind of project team members and reviews the list from time to time.
-The work of the core team is described in the `Project Team Guide <https://docs.openstack.org/project-team-guide/ptl.html>`__.
+The person designates such kind of project team members and reviews the list from time to time.
+The usual work of the core team is described in the `Project Team Guide <https://docs.openstack.org/project-team-guide/ptl.html>`__.
 Of course, core team member be can also proposed by the project team.